CodeYourFuture/My-Coursework-Planner/readme.md

 # Welcome to your coursework planner

 This is how you will plan and manage your coursework at CYF.
-You will add all your work as issues to your fork of this repository, and then use the [project board](https://github.com/CodeYourFuture/Coursework-Planner/projects?query=is%3Aopen) to manage your work.
+You will add all your work as issues to your fork of this repository, and then use a [project board](https://github.com/CodeYourFuture/Coursework-Planner/projects?query=is%3Aopen) to manage your work.
+This is broadly how all technical projects are managed, so you will need lots of practice.
+Get started today.

 ## 1. How to get set up